About Past Future Entertainment

 3D environment blockout of a 16th-century European city – click for full resolution

-The value of game design
+The value of a strong game design

 Dialog window example.
 Graphical User Interfaces are faster to design in editing software like Photoshop, on top of prototype screenshots of their situational use cases.
 This goes much faster than working in a game engine.
 When a design decision is made outside of the engine, it is easier to stick to during implementation.

-(Video) game design encompasses game (world) design, spanning from crafting believable fictional settings, game world maps and lore to inventing convincing characters, stories, quests, systems, rules, items, player motivations and rewards up to manuals, game design documents and visual overview charts.
+(Video) game design encompasses game (world) design, spanning from crafting believable fictional settings, game world maps, and lore up to inventing convincing characters, stories, quests, systems, rules, items, player motivations and rewards up to manuals, game design documents and visual overview charts.
 All those things and even more parts – depending on the project – together form the instructions for the whole rest of the production.

 Click here to see an example on (secondary) quest design for an in-house project.